qiskit-community/qiskit-presentations/2018-07-19_oscon_gambetta/README.md

 ## Thanks

-Thanks, omgcatsinspace for permission to use the quantum cat gif.
+Thanks omgcatsinspace for permission to use the quantum cat gif.